 2. Can anyone join vendor central?

-While anyone can join seller central, enrolling into vendor central program requires an invitation from Amazon.
+While anyone can join seller central, enrolling in the vendor central program requires an invitation from Amazon.

-3. How can you get invited for vendor central?
+3. How can you get invited to vendor central?

 4. Who takes care of vendor shipping?

 In the case of vendor central, Amazon ships all the orders to its customers.

 5. How long does it take for Amazon to pay its vendors?